China Travel Guide

 You can also consider buying a transport card (gongjiaoka) to save money on transportation.

-Train is the most popular means of transport when traveling to another city.
+The train is the most popular means of transport when traveling to another city.
 Train ticket can be purchased at ticket offices located in major cities.

 The train type is specified on the ticket.
 D train (dongche) usually looks neat and tidy with two or three seats to the left and right of the aisle in economy class.
 Train seat can be reclined to lie down and get proper sleep.